pachterlab/picasso/README.md

 # Picasso
-Code to generate Picasso embeddings of any input matrix as described in ....
-Picasso maps the points of an input matrix to user-defined, n-dimensional shape coordinates while minimizing reconstruction error using an autoencoder neural network structure.
-In the sample code Picasso is applied to single-cell gene expression embedding.
+Code to generate Picasso embeddings of any input matrix.
+Picasso maps the points of an input matrix to user-defined, n-dimensional shape coordinates, while minimizing reconstruction error using an autoencoder neural network structure.
+In the sample code Picasso is applied to single-cell gene expression counts.

 <p align="center">
   <img src="https://github.com/pachterlab/picasso/blob/main/elExample.png" width="80%" height="80%">